Is the Cloud Really as Great as it Seems?

 With a better understanding of how the cloud works, there are many implications for both home and business use.
 Servers and software that are stored anywhere off-site from the original files and folders may be considered “in the cloud.”

 Pros and Cons of Using the Cloud

-- Cost – For small business and home use, cloud storage can save you large amounts of money.
+- Cost – For small businesses and home use, cloud storage can save you large amounts of money.
 Consider the case of a small office with approximately 20 employees that provides email through the cloud.
-Outfitting your office with the software, licensing and server needed for an in-house system can run close to $10,000, while the cloud service may only costs you $1,000 a year, depending on your needs.
+Outfitting your office with the software, licensing, and server needed for an in-house system can run close to $10,000, while the cloud service may only cost you $1,000 a year, depending on your needs.

 - Accessibility – With cloud storage, your data is accessible anywhere that you have an Internet connection.
 Working outside the office becomes much easier when you have access to all your information no matter where you are.

 The only major disadvantage of using the cloud for small business data storage is the fact that any outage experienced by the provider affects your ability to access your data.
 As outages are usually minimal and service is often restored quickly by providers, this may not be a serious problem for your business.
 For best practices, many businesses opt for a hybrid approach to backup; a combination of local backup and cloud backup.

 Moving to the Cloud

 In order to fully utilize all that the cloud has to offer, we recommend that you take it slow and scale up as needed when taking advantage of cloud-based technology.
 Most experts feel that cloud-based storage isn’t going away, and is something that most business owners will have to adapt to at some point in the future.
 You may benefit from a hybrid solution that allows you to move your systems over slowly, and starting with email is a fairly easy way to enjoy the benefits without serious interruptions to your business.